rprospero/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 WorkspaceToMatch.

-The algorithm can perform a linear interpolation, if the WorkspaceToMatch contains two points exactly.
+The algorithm can perform a linear interpolation, if the *WorkspaceToInterpolate* contains two points exactly.

 Optionally, this algorithm can also calculate the first and second derivatives of each of the interpolated points as a side product.